void-linux/void-docs/src/config/shell.md

 /bin/yash
 ```

-Following packages are available in the package repository and provide usable
+The following packages are available in the package repository and provide usable
 shells.

 - bash